-Welcome to The Chicago School of Professional Psychology's dissertation site, the institution's central dissertation resource.
+Welcome to The Chicago School of Professional Psychology's Manuscript Preparation site, the institution's central dissertation and thesis resource.
 Faculty and students can find information regarding manuscript preparation and additional tools and guidelines.

-From Planning to Post Defense, students will find information here to guide them on the path toward fulfilling the manuscript preparation requirement.
+From Planning to Post Defense, students will find information here to guide them toward fulfilling the manuscript preparation requirement.

 Required Dissertation Related Forms

 Administrative forms can be found below.
 As students complete certain milestones in the dissertation process, the corresponding program requires students to demonstrate progress through timely submission of all mandatory administrative forms to the Department manager or Dissertation Designee, which is an appointed person within the department.
 Contact the specific department for further information on the Dissertation Designee or click here.
 Refer to the following steps and The Chicago School of Professional Psychology Dissertation Manual, and check Your Program Guidelines for specific requirements.

 The purpose of Form A is to formally document the Chair and Reader(s) comprising the committee.